Kongloner/SegFinder/README.md

 Required arguments:

  `--stage`: specify the stage of the pipeline to run: preprocess, rdrp_find, or segment_find; default preprocess
- `-o`: the directory to output the results; default ./
+ `-o`: the directory to output the results; default current directory
  `--indata`: the location of the raw data
  `--thread`: the number of threads; default 10
  `--cor`: correlation coefficient; default 0.8